 Amazon’s KDP (Kindle Direct Publishing or KDP) is one of the major self-publishing platforms.
 By publishing through KDP, your ebook will be listed for sale on Amazon’s Kindle books store and purchasable through Kindles (Amazon ebook readers).
 This is called going “direct” with Amazon, as opposed to using an aggregator to list your books on the Kindle store.

-Many authors also set up their own Amazon Seller Central account to sell other merchandise related to their books, but “going direct” typically refers to KDP only.
+Many authors also set up their own Amazon account to sell other merchandise related to their books, but “going direct” typically refers to KDP only.

 Within Amazon KDP, you can enroll your book in KDP Select.
 Books enrolled in the KDP Select program become part of the Kindle Owners’ Lending Library (KOLL), as well as Kindle Unlimited (KU), which is Amazon Kindle’s book subscription service.
 In the KDP Select program, you can also take advantage of special marketing features (we’ll explore that further below).

-A subset of Kindle Unlimited books are also included in Amazon Prime’s “Prime Reading” program.
+A subset of the best Kindle Unlimited books and Kindle Unlimited prices are also included in Amazon Prime’s “Prime Reading” program.

-To enroll in KDP Select, the book must be exclusive to Amazon for a 90-day period.
+Enrolling your ebook in KDP Select means the title must be exclusive to Amazon for a 90-day period.
 So when we say a book is Amazon exclusive, we mean it’s enrolled in KDP Select and it is not published anywhere else.